kreauniv/comp308/source/piclang.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We represented the "program" as simply an s-expression.
 Our program in this
 case consisted of a single expression which our interpret "evaluated".
+More
-More typically when working on programming languages, the sub-expressions
+typically when working on programming languages, the sub-expressions we used
-we used are given their own data structure and a tree is made by composing
+are given their own data structure and a tree is made by composing these
-these sub-expressions.
-The tree is referred to as the "abstract syntax tree"
+sub-expressions.
+The tree is referred to as the ":index:`abstract syntax tree`"
-as it captures the syntactic structure of the program, leaving aside
+as it captures the syntactic structure of the program, leaving aside (i.e.
-(i.e. absracting) the sequence of characters from which it s constructed.
+absracting) the sequence of characters from which it s constructed.

 To capture the spirit of that, we can also represent our image primitives
 and transformations as structures like below --